onfido/onfido-java/README.md

 );
 ```

 The above method will return the corresponding resource object, as most methods will.
-In this particular case an `Applicant` object will return with all information present for the newly created applicant.
+In this particular case an `Applicant.java` object will return with all information present for the newly created applicant.
 To access the information call the getter of the desired property on the object, for example:

 ```java
 newApplicant.getFirstName();